odinuv/web/en/apv/articles/database-design/index.md

 a single value.
 The inconsistency is likely to happen in case someone decided to renumber zip codes, which happens, but so rarely, that you can deal with it manually when it happens.
-All this means, that it is simply impractical to fully normalize addresses, because the the positives are not going to outweigh the increased implementation complexity.
+All this means, that it is simply impractical to fully normalize addresses, because the positives are not going to outweigh the increased implementation complexity.

 Another example of using database which is not normalized are [analytical databases](/en/apv/articles/database-systems/#database-systems).
 These databases are